prathusa/MD5_Hash_Cracker/README.md

 I see a lot of room for optimization and improvements with my implementation.

-In my implementation, I convert a thread’s id into a string and then run the MD5 al- gorithm.
+In my implementation, I convert a thread’s id into a string and then run the MD5 algorithm.
 If we pick our block dims correctly (blockDim = length of character set), we can share a block string and simply concatenate it with the thread id-specific character.
 I tried implementing this but I ran into a bug, so I reverted to my working algorithm.

 Since this task scales very well horizontally, another improvement would be requesting multiple GPUs for a multi-device effort.
-No data would need to be exchanged between the devices, they would just need to know of each others’ existence, basically outright multiply- ing the hash rate.
+No data would need to be exchanged between the devices, they would just need to know of each others’ existence, basically outright multiplying the hash rate.

 Another place of improvement can be with the conditionals.
-If I can reduce the if state- ments in the thread loop then I can reduce the accumulating warp divergence.
+If I can reduce the if statements in the thread loop then I can reduce the accumulating warp divergence.
 Since there are millions of hashes being run, these seemingly small costs add up over time.

 Finally, one issue with this project is that increasing the kernel dimensions causes the